nodef/extra-fyers/README.md

 📜 [Files](https://unpkg.com/extra-fyers/),
 📰 [Docs](https://nodef.github.io/extra-fyers/).

+[FYERS] is one of the cheapest online stock brokers in India, that offers trading in the equity (NSE, BSE), currency (NSE), and commodity segments (MCX).
 The objective of this package is to provide a cleaner interface to [FYERS API].
 The `http` namespace provides the same interface as FYERS HTTP API.
 The `websocket` namespace provides the same interface as FYERS WebSocket API, along